ReeceKetley/Command-8-Remapper/README.md

 # Command8 Remapper (ReCommand8)

+A reverse engineering effort to repurpose otherwise obsolete audio equipment and prevent ewaste.

 Use DigiDesign Command 8 (Not in standalone mode) with any midi compliant DAW

 Use every feature on the Command8 rather than just the mixer section in Stand-Alone mode.